erathe/p3-rust-parser/README.md

-# P3 BMX Parser - MyLaps ProChip P3 Protocol
+# P3 BMX Parser - P3 Protocol

-A Rust workspace for working with the MyLaps ProChip P3 binary protocol used in BMX racing timing systems.
+A Rust workspace for working with the P3 binary protocol used in BMX racing timing systems.

 ## Project Structure